itsumura-h/nim-basolato/documents/en/context_cookie_session.md

 ```

-**⚠ In most cases, Session and Cookies should not be used directly, but using Client is recommended. ⚠**
+**⚠ In most cases, Session and Cookies should not be used directly, but using Context is recommended. ⚠**

 ## Cookie